Gert Sibande

-Richard "Gert" Sibande (born 1907 near Ermelo, Mpumalanga, died 1987) was a South African political activist.
+Gert Shedrack Sibande (1901 near Ermelo, Mpumalanga – 1987; also known as Lion of the East) was a South African farm worker and anti-apartheid political activist.
 He was one of the ANC co-accused to stand trial in the treason trial of 1956-61 alongside Nelson Mandela and 154 others.

 Sibande played a critical role in the Potato Boycott of 1959.

 The Gert Sibande district in Mpumalanga province of South Africa is named after him.
 He was born in the district and spent a large part of his life there.